 • Finding competent staff

 These are the main challenges that every business faces or will face.
-It will only be wise to have a prior understand what they are and hence find a proper way of solving them.
+It will only be wise to have a prior understanding of what they are and hence find a proper way of solving them.
 No one starts a business to fail but at the same time, challenges are not meant for failing but to sharpen, strengthen and inspire growth.
 This article goes deeper into each of these setbacks and offers practical solutions for the same.

 Challenges and solutions